-Since September 21, 2020, the rules concerning gatherings depend on the alert level in force.
-While the basic health recommendations apply to all alert levels, additional, more restrictive measures are implemented at Level 3 - Alert (orange) and Level 4 - Maximum Alert (red).
-To find out the specific instructions for each alert level and the measures in force in your region, go to the Progressive regional alert and intervention system (COVID-19) page.
+Since September 21, 2020, the rules concerning private gatherings and activities in public places depend on the alert level in force.
+In general, people are being asked to avoid unnecessary social contact, for example gatherings with family or friends, weddings, etc. While the basic health recommendations apply to all alert levels, additional, more restrictive measures are implemented at Level 3 - Alert (orange) and Level 4 - Maximum Alert (red).
+To find out the specific instructions for each alert level and the measures in force in your region, go to the Map of COVID‑19 alert levels by region.

 Private indoor or outdoor gatherings

 For regions where the alert level allows private indoor or outdoor gatherings, the following measures must be observed:

 - Gatherings must be restricted to a limited number of people in accordance with the measures in force in your region.

 - A minimum distance of 2 metres must be maintained between people who do not live under the same roof (same household).
 If the recommended physical distance cannot be maintained, the number of guests must be reduced.